aliaiab/centralgpu/README.md

 The rasterizer itself shades pixels in pairs of 2x2 'quads'.
 This allows for partial derivatives to be computed which is essential for doing mipmapping.

+## centralgl

+"A quake accelerator"

+An implementation of OpenGL 1.5 and assorted extensions.
+Mostly built to run games from derivatives of id tech 1 (the original quake engine).